Ground Mustard to Spice up Your Cooking

 There are so many ways in which you can incorporate mustard spice in your cooking.
 Whether you use ground mustard, mustard seeds, or even prepared mustard, you'll enjoy the slight heat and unique flavor in your marinades, rubs, dressings and more.

-Mustard tastes great with other bold flavors.
+Mustard tastes great mixed with other bold flavors or as a spice that brings out smoky tastes.
 Whether you go for a stone-ground mustard dip for your pretzels, or a sweet, mustard honey glaze for baked ham, you cannot go wrong.

 Growing Mustard Plants